-US citizens and residents living in Israel or another country abroad are still liable to file US tax returns and report worldwide income.
-In addition, all US citizens and residents are liable to report their foreign bank accounts balances on an annual form called FBAR (Foreign Bank Account Reporting).
+U.S. citizens and residents living in Israel or another country outside of the U.S. are still liable to file U.S. tax returns and report worldwide income.
+In addition, all U.S. citizens and residents are liable to report their foreign bank and financial accounts balances via an annual FBAR (Foreign Bank Account Report).

-If you are a U.S. citizen or resident alien, your worldwide income generally is subject to U.S. income tax, regardless of where you are living.
-Also, you are subject to the same income tax filing requirements that apply to U.S. citizens or resident aliens living in the United States.
-Expatriation tax provisions apply to U.S. citizens who have renounced their citizenship and long-term residents who have ended their residency.
+If you are a U.S. citizen or resident alien, your worldwide income generally is subject to U.S. income tax regardless of where you are living.
+As such, you are subject to the same income tax filing requirements that apply to U.S. citizens or resident aliens living in the United States.

-Resident alien.
-A resident alien is an individual who is not a citizen or national of the United States and who meets either the green card test or the substantial presence test for the calendar year.
+A resident alien is an individual who is not a citizen or national of the United States and who meets either the Green Card test or the substantial presence test for the calendar year.

 - 31 days during the current calendar year, and

 - A total of 183 days during the current year and the 2 preceding years, counting all the days of physical presence in the current year, but only 1/3 the number of days of presence in the first preceding year, and only 1/6 the number of days in the second preceding year.